Colin-Farkas-Personal/React-Sheet-Modal/README.md

 Use style attrutes to overwirte the style behaviour with your own style objects.

+> **💡 Note-** It is not possible to overwrite the styling for the sheet overlay with the style prop

 The following css class styles the sheet pink with a larger border radius:

 ```ts